The Top 19 Essential Legal Documents for Startups in 2024

 16. Terms of Service Agreement and Privacy Policy

-When launching a startup, particularly one that involves creating a website, the terms of service and privacy policy are essential legal documents you’ll need.
+When launching a startup, particularly one that involves creating a website, the terms of service and privacy policies are essential legal documents you’ll need.

 The terms of service agreement, also known as terms of use policy, is a set of rules and regulations that govern how a visitor can use your website or application.